Home

 Nettie relocated to White Plains, Westchester County, NY circa 1924, perhaps to be near her mother and brothers, who also had moved there.

-In 1927, when Nettie's brother Frank died in New York, she was mentioned in the obituary in the Grafton Daily Sentinel.
+In 1927, when her brother Frank died in New York, Nettie was mentioned in the obituary in the Grafton Daily Sentinel.

-On April 24, 1933, Nettie married her second husband, Harry B. Shutt (1884-1964), the son of John F. and Georgia Ann (Harrel) Shutt of Indiana.
+On April 24, 1933, Nettie married her second husband, 49-year-old bachelor Harry B. Shutt (1884-1964), the son of John F. and Georgia Ann (Harrel) Shutt of Indiana.
 He was 13 years younger than his bride.
 Harry likely had met Nettie when he was a boarder in the New York hotel kept by Nettie's brother Frank.
-John Woodruff's research has revealed that Harry worked for a steamship company in New York City, and that the Shutts retired to Weston, WV.
+Federal census records for 1930 show that Harry worked for a steamship company in New York City and lived by himself on Convent Avenue.
+Harry later obtained a position with Southern Pacific Railroad, a position from which he retired.

-In Weston, the Shutts resided at 121 East Third Street.
+In Weston, Nettie and Harry resided at 121 East Third Street.
 Their two-story house is seen here circa September 1951, featuring gingerbread bric-a-brac decoration in the eaves.
-Presumably, the older woman standing on the front porch is Nettie.
+Nettie is the older woman standing on the front porch.

 Sadly, on Nov.
 24, 1957, at age 86, Nettie passed away at home.
 The cause was renal failure and hardening of the arteries.
 The Grafton Sentinel said she was survived by "several nieces and nephews."